1871fotc/fotc/docs/bios/index.md

 # Biography Index

 **Read the stories of the people remembered at Toowong Cemetery**.
-The index below lists over 450 of the people mentioned in our **[self-guided walks](../walks/index.md)** and provides a link to their story.
+The index below lists over 450 people mentioned in our **[self-guided walks](../walks/index.md)** and provides links to their stories.

 ??? warning "Work in progress"